 - Become aware of your thoughts

-- Non-judgementally, without fighting or feeding your thoughts, gently bring your attention back to the breath
+- Non-judgmentally, without fighting or feeding your thoughts, gently bring your attention back to the breath

-- Focusing on the area where the craving is being felt, notice what is happening.
+- Focus on the area where the craving is being felt, notice what is happening

 - Notice the type, position and intensity of the sensation

-- Notice how the type, position and intensity of the sensation change with each in-breath and out-breath
+- Notice how the type, position and intensity of the sensation changes each time you inhale and exhale

 Of course the result of your mindful awareness depends on your diligence: do you have another biscuit or allow the craving to pass?